 There is always the possibility of tampering from an outside source when using the internet for collecting information.
-While the confidentiality of your child's responses will be protected once the data are downloaded from the internet, there is always a possibility of hacking or other security breaches that could threaten the confidentiality of your child's responses.
-Your child will be instructed that he/she is free to decide not to answer any question.
+While the confidentiality of your responses will be protected once the data are downloaded from the internet, there is always a possibility of hacking or other security breaches that could threaten the confidentiality of your responses.
+Please know that you are free to decide not to answer any question.